Mentalab-hub/explorepy/docs/usage.rst

 Event markers
 ^^^^^^^^^^^^^
-In addition to the marker event generated by pressing the button on Explore device, you can set markers in your code using `explorepy.Explore.set_marker` function.
+In addition to the marker event generated by pressing the button on Explore device, you can set markers in your code using the `explorepy.Explore.set_marker` function.
 However, this function must be called from a different thread than the parsing thread.
 Please not that marker codes between 0 and 7 are reserved for hardware related markers.
 You can use any other (integer) code for your marker from 8 to 65535.
 To see an example usage of this function look at `this script <https://github.com/Mentalab-hub/explorepy/tree/master/examples/marker_example.py>`_